-Melissa explains that “harvesting shellfish and sharing seafood has always been a way for my family to connect to the environment and to the each other.
+Melissa explains that “harvesting shellfish and sharing seafood has always been a way for my family to connect to the environment and to each other.
 When I learned about the effects that anthropogenic climate changes were having on marine first foods, I knew that I had the responsibility to work on addressing these issues.
 I believe that the integration of western and Indigenous sciences has the potential for profound opportunities to address the social, cultural, and ecological impacts that these ocean changes have created.”
-Melissa also works on diversity, equity, and inclusion (DEI) efforts, including co-leading WSG’s DEI Workgroup and the Salish Sea DEI Community of Practice, to ensure that the environmental workforce is inclusive and representative of the communities most impacted by climate change, and that future generations have equitable access to marine environments.
+Melissa is committed to ensuring that the environmental workforce is inclusive and representative of the communities most impacted by climate change, and that future generations have equitable access to marine environments.

 Areas of Interest

 - Community-based participatory approaches

 - Environmental justice